behzadshomali/Simple_Diffusion_Model_Pytorch/README.md

 ## What does this repository contain?
 A quite simple implementation of paper [Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239.pdf).
-The code is written in Pytorch and is mainly inspired by [this](https://www.youtube.com/watch?v=a4Yfz2FxXiY) quick hands-on tutorial.
+The code is written in PyTorch and is mainly inspired by [this](https://www.youtube.com/watch?v=a4Yfz2FxXiY) quick hands-on tutorial.
 The code is not optimized for speed and is not intended to be used for any serious application.
 It is just a simple implementation to get a better understanding of the paper.

 I used [Oxford 102 Flower](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/) dataset containing 102 categories of flowers, each with 40 to 258 images, 8189 images in total (available in `torchvision.datasets`).